 Rent For Success Program

 Rent for Success traditional-setting classes are cancelled until further notice for public safety.
 All CLASSES ARE NOW VIRTUAL.
 Please see the calendar in the right column of this page for scheduled dates & times.
-More details may be obtained by calling (414) 286-8444.
+More details may be obtained by calling (414) 286-8122.

 Rent for Success is a free tenant-training program designed to educate and empower renters to make safe, healthy choices in their housing, and to provide helpful resources if anything does go wrong with an arrangement.
 Call (414) 286-8122 or email for an appointment (groups preferred, gather your friends).